 Note on the burden of proof: The burden of proof always lies with the person making the claim.
 In other words, the person saying something exist has to provide evidence that it exists, and the other person does not have to discredit its existence (e.g., the burden of proof is on someone claiming that bigfoot is real, not someone claiming it isn’t).
 The precautionary principle inherently flips this by saying that we need to provide evidence that a danger doesn’t exist, rather than the burden being on the person claiming that it does exist.
 As explained earlier, given the very real possibility of injury form something like a new medicine, some basic safety testing is rational prior to approving the drug.
 However, once reasonable testing has been done, the burden of proof then falls to anyone who claims that there is a risk that those tests missed.
 In other words, if you want to say that those tests were wrong, then the burden of proof is on you.
 This is fundamentally why anti-vaccine arguments fail.
 They try to shift the burden of proof rather than presenting actual evidence.

-Note on the “it *only* kills 1 in 100” argument: I frequently hear people make the argument that we don’t need the vaccine because most people survive COVID.
-This is a very bad argument for numerous reasons, which I will only briefly outline.
+Note on the “it only kills 1 in 100” argument: I frequently hear people make the argument that we don’t need the vaccine because most people survive COVID.
+This is a very bad argument for numerous reasons, which I will only briefly outline (see detailed explanation here).
 First, 1 out of every 100 infected individuals is actually a very high death rate.
 Second, you also have to consider how infectious the disease is.
 Even if a disease only kills a minority of infected individuals, that can still result in millions of deaths if lots of people become infected.
 This absolutely is the case with COVID.
 Again, it is currently the leading cause of death in the USA.
 Third, this totally ignores all the non-lethal effects.
 Fourth, this totally ignores the massive economic harm being caused by the virus.
 Fifth, this totally ignores the fact that the odds of a currently unknown future side effect from COVID are still much higher than the odds of a currently unknown future side effect from the vaccine.